tird4d/go-microservices/README-LEARNING.md

 ✅ Delete old refresh tokens and generate new ones on refresh

-⬜ Role-based access control (admin, user) (coming next)
+✅ Role-based access control (admin, user)

 ⬜ Phase 4: Testing & Monitoring
 Goal: Build trust with automated checks and observability

-⬜ Unit tests with testify/mock
+✅ Unit tests with testify/mock

-⬜ Structured logging (e.g. with zap)
+✅ Structured logging (e.g. with zap)

-⬜ Add health check endpoints (e.g. /healthz)
+✅ Add health check endpoints (e.g. /healthz)

-⬜ Prepare for Prometheus + Grafana integration (in K8s)
+✅ Prepare for Prometheus + Grafana integration (in K8s)

+⬜ Integration tests with Postman or Newman

+⬜ Load Testing with k6 or ghz

+⬜ CI/CD pipeline setup with GitHub Actions

 ✅ Phase 5: Dockerization
 Goal: Run the system in isolated containers